- The Lake of the Ozarks is 130 feet deep at its deepest, and it is 93.21 miles long.

 The Lake of the Ozarks is located in Missouri and is an incredible lake.
 It is in the Ozark Mountains and is absolutely breathtaking.
 Hundreds and thousands of people visit the mountain each year to take a high view of the river and its many branches.

-Interestingly, the Lake of the Ozarks is man-made, but it looks breathtaking!
+Interestingly, the Lake of the Ozarks is artificial, but it looks breathtaking!
 Keep on reading to discover how deep the Lake of the Ozarks is and an additional five incredible facts about the lake.

-How Deep is the Lake of the Ozarks?
+How Deep Is the Lake of the Ozarks?

 The Lake of the Ozarks has a maximum depth of 130 feet.
 The lake’s depth fluctuates depending on where you are looking.
 Since it is such a deep lake, it is a perfect spot for fishing.